- Distance: 450ish km through a slight scenic route (orange line above)

 "Absolutely despicable." said another.

 I walked back into my room and scolded myself for being so ageist.
-My age is about 6 times closer to the teens' than the ladies'.
+My age is about 6 times closer to the teens' than the ladies', yet I'd learn how to play Bridge with them any day.
 Who have I become.

-After laying facedown for a solid two hours, I decided to catch the sunset at Prevelly beach and stop for a bite on the main strip.
+After laying face down for a solid two hours, I decided to catch the sunset at Prevelly beach and stop for a bite on the main strip.
 West Coast sunsets are the best sunsets.
 I played in the surf and laid in the sand, then headed back to fuel up myself.
+It's been a big day despite having such a short ride.
+Afterall, it's the first corner of the country I've reached since leaving Melbourne.

 When I reached the main strip, I walked up to a guy in a suit who worked at the fancypants restaurant on the corner.
 Without saying much I asked him if I'm in the right place for dinner.
 He scanned my evening attire: motorcycle gear covered in red dust from yesterday's brown pants incident, plus sand in my hair and backpack, and black oil all over my face from trying to clean my bike.
 Funny that motorcycle riders pay that much for gear yet our bike life makes us constantly look like shit.
 Especially if you've been traveling by motorbike for almost a week.
 To top it all off, I smelled like a camel made love to my jacket.